-The thesis defense is conducted by the advisory committee.
+The thesis defense is conducted by the advisory committee and a representative of the GSBS Dean.
 All members of the committee participate fully in the examination and cast a vote.
 Faculty other than members of the committee may participate in the examination but have no vote in determining the outcome.
 At the conclusion of the defense, the Thesis Oral Defense Signature Form should be forwarded to the GSBS Office.